contrast-zone/edit.js/README.md

 # edit.js

-*Edit.js* is a lightweight and minimalist implementation code editor written in less than 400 Javascript lines of code.
+*Edit.js* is a lightweight and minimalist implementation code editor written in about 400 Javascript lines of code.
 It features flexible syntax highlighting and showing bracket match.

 ## online test